-RIMMER: Erdogan’s Hit and Run Election - Turkey’s opposition bloc is now left one tinny short of a six-pack.
+RIMMER: Erdogan’s Hit and Run Election – Turkey’s opposition bloc is now left one tinny short of a six-pack.

 The calculation Kilicdaroglu might have made, horse-trading behind the scenes, is perhaps twofold: first, that bereft of the nationalist Aksener, he may be able to lure the HDP and their 10-13% voting block into his coalition; second, that in the event of a run-off, Aksener and her supporters will back Anyone But Erdogan.
 This is a high-stakes gamble.

 Three years ago, the genial but less than robust Joe Biden was considered a weak challenger candidate to field against the incumbent, populist authoritarian, Trump.
-After the votes were tallied (or engineered by Dominion’s machine if you’re thick enough to believe Giuliani, Lindell, Marjorie Taylor Greene et al), Biden had proven himself the most successful presidential candidate in history with 84million votes.
+After the votes were tallied (or engineered by Dominion’s machine if you’re thick enough to believe Giuliani, Lindell, Marjorie Taylor Greene et al), Biden had proved himself the most successful presidential candidate in history with 84mn votes.
 Modesty and honesty defeated narcissism and mendacity.
 Inoffensive may not win votes but it won’t lose any.
 Is this a precedent from which democratic Turks can derive optimism?

 It could well be that beating Erdogan at the ballot box is not Kilicdaroglu’s most difficult objective.
 If, and once, he wins, he must persuade Erdogan to concede defeat and move out.
-As with Trump, that may be easier said than done And if Turkey’s Gandhi can pull that off those feats, then he faces the biggest job of all: he must repair the damage to Turkey’s economy, its democracy and its society.
+As with Trump, that may be easier said than done And if Turkey’s Gandhi can pull off those feats, then he faces the biggest job of all: he must repair the damage to Turkey’s economy, its democracy and its society.

-Not that I’ve watched any but when it was announced that ‘Mission Impossible 7’ was in the works one began to suspect that the premise of the franchise wasn’t really living up to its nomenclature.
+Not that I’ve watched any, but when it was announced that ‘Mission Impossible 7’ was in the works one began to suspect that the premise of the franchise wasn’t really living up to its nomenclature.
 The missions were, it seems, all very possible.
 Kilicdaroglu only has three missions to prove whether he’s Tom Cruise or Gandhi.
 We know what Erdogan thinks.
 What do you think?